seano660/seano660/README.md

 ### Welcome to my GitHub repository 👋

-I'm a rising senior at Northeastern University in Boston, MA, studying mathematics, finance, and data science.
+I'm currently a senior at Northeastern University in Boston, MA, studying mathematics, finance, and data science.

 You can find here any interesting projects I might be working on.